Ericesposito/filmpicker/README.md

-# Filmpicker
+# Filmpicker Backend Server
-A website for generating movie recommendations based on your favorite film!
+The backend server for FilmPicker, a website for generating movie recommendations based on your favorite film!

 This application requires a virtual environment with a number of auxiliary packages that are not included in the Python Standard Library.
 - The dependencies for this application are bundled up in the .yml file, environment.yml